fommil/fpmortals/manuscript/complete.md

 and use `StateT` to manage the `state`.
 However, our `DynAgents` business logic requires only `Applicative` and we would be violating the *Rule of Least Power* to require the more powerful `MonadState`.
-It is therefore entirely reasonable to handle the state manually by passing it in to `update` and `act`.
+It is therefore entirely reasonable to handle the state manually by passing it in to `update` and `act`, and let whoever calls us use a `StateT` if they wish.

 ### `IndexedStateT`